whatbeato/utilities-slack/README.md

 It links to your bank using GoCardless's Bank Account Data API.
 Most EU/UK banks are supported, but you can see if your bank is supported by going to https://bankaccountdata.gocardless.com/api/v2/institutions/?country=XX (replace the XX with your 2 letter country code).

+You can see a version of this running on #lynn-transactions, if you're curious about how this works!

 ## Setup guide

+Make a Slack bot by clicking [here](https://api.slack.com/apps/) and try and get a GoCardless key (there's no guide at the moment, it's kinda difficult so good luck!)

 Make a .env with all the fields in example.env, and fill out everything, like this: